Mtijjani534/alx-system_engineering-devops/0x02-shell_redirections/README.md

- script that displays all users and their home directories, sorted by users.
+ script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.